 I don't really know a whole lot about wealth and status in Tuvan society, but I'm guessing that 60 Horses In My Herd is quite the brag.
 I don't even own a single horse.

 Review: I have never been to Tuva.
-I've seen one documentary that focused on a very specific practice - throat-singing traditions - and own a couple of albums featuring music from the region.
-I know nothing of the place, its language, its people and possess the most minuscule appreciation of its music.
+I've seen one documentary that focused on a very specific practice - throat-singing traditions - and I own a couple of albums featuring music from the region.
+I know nothing of the place, its language, its people and possess only the most minuscule appreciation of its music.

 It's very easy, I imagine, to put on an album like 60 Horses In My Herd, close one's eyes and visualise mounted warriors in elaborate costumes sweeping across the rolling steppe.
 That's the kind of trick music can play on you.
-One conjures up a world of freedom, open plains and endless horizons; what doesn't come through are the bald statistics, such as Tuva being the state with the lowest life expectancy in Russia, or the problems of alcoholism in the region.
+One thus conjures up a world of freedom, open plains and endless horizons; what doesn't come through are the bald statistics, such as Tuva being the state with the lowest life expectancy in Russia, or the problems relating to alcoholism in the region.